ihoka/ihoka.me/index.md

 Software architect, Ruby Developer, startup CTO, with 12 years leadership/mentoring experience, and over 17 years software engineering experience.

 I started programming at age 12 with BASIC on my Z80 computer.
 In high school I learned Pascal and C, and built my first games with the Allegro game programming library in C. Learned Java, HMTL, CSS in college and got my first job as a junior web developer.
 Started my company in 2005 and working as a freelance contractor making web applications.
-Discovered Ruby on Rails in 2006 and fell in love with it.
+Discovered Ruby on Rails in 2006, fell in love with it; it is what kickstarted my professional career.

 I have acted as a consultant (contractor), own product developer, and employee.
 Over time I have planned product roadmaps, architected systems, hired and trained technical teams, and done full stack web development.
 I have acted as the CTO for various US-based companies (partners and clients): Blinksale, ZenCash (the Receivables CRM, not the cryptocurrency), Digital Takeover.